What do I need to know before buying an embroidery machine?

 Getting your embroidery machine out of the box and starting to use it can be daunting.
 But once you have a bit of success, you will likely have confidence to try other things.
 The challenge with machine embroidery is knowing when to use what type of stabilizer, thread and whether to hoop or float.
 It’s a little bit like learning a foreign language.
 Start by mastering one skill, like embroidering on towels, and then keep trying new projects and eventually you broaden skill set.

-I often get asked what embroidery machine to buy which is a really hard question to answer.
+I often get asked what embroidery machine to buy from beginners which is a really hard question to answer.
 Some people will only buy machines from a local dealer, so they can visit the shop and ask questions.
 Others just look at what types of machines can get serviced in their area, and buy the brand accordingly.

 But, another important factor to keep in mind is the popularity of the machine.
 The more common the machine you buy, the more readily you will find answers to your question about it.
 For example, the Brother PE800 is super pervasive.
 And, it’s actually just a new and improved version of the Brother PE770.
 So if you have questions about either of these machines, you will find loads of help online – from Youtube videos to Facebook groups specifically dedicated to these machines.